 Everyone who donates, takes part or turns up at your event, will be helping you to shelter more families after disaster.
 Those families won’t be able to send their thanks, so make sure you do it for them.

 After your event, you can donate the money you’ve raised quickly and easily.
-Take a look at all the ways you can pay in here and don’t forget to close your online fundraising page if you set one up.
+Take a look at all the ways you can send the money raised to ShelterBox here and don’t forget to close your online fundraising page if you set one up.